Paul Skinner: Early life

 Skinner was born in 1944 and earned a law degree from Cambridge University, followed by attending Manchester Business School.

 Career

 He first worked for Shell as a student in 1963, rising to managing director, but lost out to Sir Philip Watts in the contest to become its chairman.

 In November 2003, Skinner was appointed chairman of Rio Tinto Group, succeeding Sir Robert Wilson.
 In 2009, he was succeeded by Jan du Plessis.

+Personal life and death

+Skinner was married and had two sons.
+He died from cancer on 21 October 2024, at the age of 79.

 Honours

-Skinner was appointed CBE in 2014.
+Skinner was appointed CBE in the 2014 New Year Honours.

-Personal life

-Skinner is married, with two sons.